Start with LOLA POP™

 • cookware and kitchen materials

-• furniture, textiles, and home finishes
+• mattresses, bed linens, bath linens, furniture, window treatments, carpets, rugs, and home finishes

 • everyday habits and routines